 As of 2015, manufacturers stopped using PFOA in their nonstick cookware, and all PTFE cookware sold in the US today is PFOA-free.

-Which is great, except sellers are now using the term "PFOA-free" to imply that their product is not made of PTFE.
-When in fact, if the claim "PFOA-free" is made, the cookware is almost certainly PTFE.
-If it's ceramic, then of course it's PFOA-free, too, but the seller will tell you right up front that it is "ceramic nonstick" and also "PTFE-free."
+Which is great, except sellers are now using the term "PFOA-free" to imply that their product does not contain PTFE, either.
+When in fact, if the claim "PFOA-free" is made, the cookware almost certainly contains PTFE.
+If it's ceramic, then of course it's PFOA-free, but the seller will tell you right up front that it is "ceramic nonstick" and also "PTFE-free" and "PFOA-free."

 PFOA-free does not automatically mean PTFE-free.
 In fact, it usually means the opposite.
 And since PFOA is now banned in the US, the term is largely meaningless, anyway.

-If the seller doesn't state up front that their "PFOA-free" cookware is ceramic, then it's almost certainly PTFE.
+If the seller doesn't explicitly state that their "PFOA-free" cookware is ceramic--or "PTFE-free"--then it probably contains PTFE.

-Myth #6: "PFOA-Free" Means Cookware Is Completely Safe to Use
+Myth #6: "PFOA-Free" Means Cookware Is Safe to Use

 Myth #7: Nonstick Cookware Made Overseas Is Always Unsafe